 5. Can I get a credit card if I have no credit history?

 If you have never had a loan or financial account in your own name, you may not have a credit score yet.
 While having a strong credit history is important, it is not always required, especially for credit card companies that cater to first-time cardholders.
 If you are not in college and do not qualify for a student credit card, consider applying for a secured credit card.

 6. How old do you have to be to get a credit card?

-To open a credit card account in your own name, you must be at least 18 years old (or, if you live in Alabama or Nebraska, you must be at least 19 years old).
+To open a credit card account in your own name, you must be at least 18 years old in most states.
 Applying for a credit card at a young age means that you need to have independent income in order to afford paying your bill.
 Your income can come from various places.
 It’s most common for students to have a part-time job, work study, or side hustle to cover the costs of their purchases.

 Just make sure that your income can support having a credit card and paying it off each month.
 You should also take into consideration other expenses such as rent and utilities that you’re responsible for.
 If at the end of the month you don’t have enough to pay off your balance, you’ll need to adjust your budget to spend less each month.

 7. How do I apply for a credit card?

 If you’re considering applying for a credit card, begin by researching different options to determine which would be best suited for you.
 Select a card that will meet your needs, and make sure to have all your information ready to fill out the application.
 You will need to know your social security number and all of your contact information.
 If you need any help filling out your application, don’t hesitate to ask for help from a parent or trusted adult who has been through the process before.